adoptium/aqa-tests/system/jcstress/README.md

  * SMALL_GROUPS - true/false. **default is false**.
 After natural grouping is done, all remaining groups smaller then LIMIT are merged to artificial groups
  * SPLIT_BIG_BASES - true/false. **default is false**.
 Each natural  group group bigger then LIMIT is split once it reaches limit.
  * MAX_NATURAL_ITERATIONS - number, usually 1-10, how many namespaces can be cut for natural grouping.
+ * CORES - number, **defaults to 2**.
+Set to 0 to use all cores (recomeded by upstream, but runing surprsingly long)
+ * TIME_BUDGET - string, **defaults to 1h**. set to anything you think your tests will fit.
+This is just best effort, not a strict cut.
+It is upstream bug.
+ * VERBOSE - set to true to see a lot of weird stuff
+ * FQN - set to true to use fully qualified names instead of shortened ones.
+This may casue soem targets to not fit to OS cmdline limit.
  <details>
 <summary>eg:</summary>
 <pre>